anniche/Final-Predicting-Penguin-Species/README.md

 **Introduction and Background Information**

-The goal of this project is to determine which features are most predictive of penguin species and build and optimize a machine learning model that will predict penguin species.
+The goal of this project is to determine which features are most predictive of penguin species and build and optimize a machine learning model that predicts penguin species.

 **Python Packages**